 It should go without saying, but Facebook image searches are not the same as facial recognition software, so don’t expect any miracles.
 Also, don’t be a creep.

 Facebook image search: The filename method

-The first method of searching for a Facebook image only works if the file name hasn’t changed since it was first downloaded from the platform, or if the image itself is already hosted on Facebook.
-This is obvious if you look at the filename or URL, which can be done by right-clicking on the image and selecting Open image in new tab.
-If it’s hosted on Facebook, it will contain the text fb and a long string of numbers, as seen above.
+The first method of searching for a Facebook image only works if the file name hasn’t changed since it was first downloaded from the platform or if the image itself is already hosted on Facebook.
+This is obvious if you look at the filename or URL, which can be done by right-clicking the image and selecting Open image in new tab.
+If Facebook hosts the picture, it will contain the text fb and a long string of numbers, as seen above.

-That string of numbers is the key to performing a Facebook image search, as it can be used to find the profile it was posted by.
+That string of numbers is the key to performing a Facebook image search, as it’s key to finding the profile that posted it.
 There will be three strings of numbers separated by underscores, but the one you want is in the middle.
 This is the profile ID of the image.

 Now, enter the URL https://www.facebook.com/photo.php?fbid= followed by the profile ID copied from the image.
-This will take you directly to the profile, provided it’s public or accessible to you.
+Once you hit enter, it will take you directly to the profile, provided it’s public or accessible to you.
 Be aware that your mileage may vary with this method since most accounts don’t have privacy set to public.
-Still, if it works your task is done in seconds!
+Still, if it works, your task is done in seconds!